Skip to content

 • Serious chronic illness

-The Act also identifies specific regulated risks in Schedule 1A—these are existing high-risk activities already covered by regulations.
+The Health and Safety at Work Act will also list specific regulated risks in what will be known as Schedule 1A.
+These are existing high-risk activities already covered by regulations, so in itself this schedule should not introduce new requirements.

 The concept itself isn’t new.
-Most organisations already focus on high-consequence risks.
+Based on our experience as a health and safety consultant NZ, most organisations already focus on high-consequence risks.

 What is changing is the expectation to clearly prioritise them—and to be able to demonstrate that you are doing so.